 Let’s get it on.

 Your body is your home, as the saying goes.
-And as you grow older, your body functions start to slow down, including your sexual organs.
+And as you grow older, your body functions, including your sexual organs, start to slow down.

-As research shows, aging has a huge impact on oxidation stress, elimination of unwanted cells, and inflammatory response in the gonads.
+As research shows, aging greatly impacts oxidation stress, elimination of unwanted cells, and inflammatory response in the gonads.
 This leads to “detrimental effects on fertility.”